Need to learn how to quickly remove spaces in Excel?

-Remove spaces in Excel using the TRIM function
+Remove spaces using the TRIM function in Excel

 Instead of deleting extra spaces one by one, or using Find and Replace and not getting the outcome you want, the TRIM function can be used.
 TRIM saves time as well as avoids the issue of losing the spacing between text.

 The TRIM function looks at the information on your worksheet and checks to see if there are extra spaces before, in-between and after the data and removes these.